Roohollah81/Roohollah81/README.md

 I'm a passionate software developer with experience in full-stack development, problem solving, and building scalable applications.
 I love learning new technologies and contributing to open-source projects.

 - 🔭 I’m currently working on: better-counter
-- 🌱 I’m currently learning: TypeScript, C++, Qml
+- 🌱 I’m currently learning: TypeScript, C++, QML
 - 💬 Ask me about: JavaScript, Python, Web development
 - 📫 How to reach me: m.roohollah.v@gmail.com
-- 🌐 Portfolio: Coming soon

 ---